 Left of center on a country road, autumn in Indiana had come.
 The marvelous colors: red, orange, and yellow speckled the farm land at harvest time.
 A hawk on a telephone wire watched over the straight and narrow road.
 Cumulus clouds hung on a pure blue sky.
-The car was a Chevy Camaro Rally Sport with a 350 V8 motor that ran like a band of stallions.
+The car was a Chevy Camaro Rally Sport with a 350 V8 motor that ran like a pack of wild dogs.
 The speed limit was 45 mph, and I was doing at least 60.
 My tires fiercely gripped the pavement.
 Do you remember what it feels like to be young and alive?

 I raced towards Fairmount, IN. to the annual James Dean Festival and car show.
 It was all backroads from Anderson to Fairmount.
 I flew past farms, corn fields, and dilapidated barns.
 James Dean knew these roads.
 He raced his motorcycle past these same farms.
 The only difference was then the barns were new.
 I drove like I was running a race, and found myself lost in the tranquility of sunshine and speed.
 I fell into a opiate like daydream.
 However, my only intoxicant was youth.
-As I approached 70mph, I looked in the rearview mirror at the dust and gravel that flew from the back of my car, and though, I was distracted for only a moment, I did not notice an oncoming truck.
-It had turned discretely from a side road and now straddled the center line.
+As I approached 70mph, I looked in the rearview mirror at the dust and gravel that flew from the back of my car; and though, I was distracted for only a moment, I did not notice an oncoming truck.
+It had turned from a side road and now straddled the center line.
 The Chevy raced faster and faster.
 A head-on collision was eminent.
 Then déjà vu, I had lived this before.
 This time would fate be on my side?
 At the last moment, I saw the oncoming truck and maneuvered the Chevy off the road.

 “Stupid drunk.”
 I uttered under me breath.